 If you have been in a motorcycle accident and are experiencing any of these symptoms, it is important to see a doctor as soon as you can.

 Treating nerve damage can be complicated and is not as straightforward as treating a broken bone by putting a cast on it.
 However, if your doctor diagnoses biker’s arm, there are several treatment options available.

 For minor nerve damage, physical therapy can help you get feeling back and regain control of the affected arm.
 Massage therapy and pain management medication can also help to deal with the trauma so your nerves can naturally repair themselves.

 In more extreme cases, there is a chance that the nerve can be severed.
 This requires surgery to correct and if left untreated could result in limited use of fingers, hands, wrists, or even full paralysis of your arm.
 Identifying the severity of your condition as early as possible is the best way to recover fully.

-The Lenahan Law Firm believes that motorcyclists deserve proper representation after an accident and fair treatment from insurance companies.
+The Lenahan Law Firm believes that motorcyclists deserve proper representation after a motorcycle crash in Dallas and fair treatment from insurance companies.
 Motorcyclists are often pressured against filing claims simply because of bias.
 If another driver caused an accident that led to biker’s arm, you should not have to deal with the consequences by yourself.

-Hiring an attorney is the best way to help you determine damages, liability, and compensation.
+Hiring a motorcycle accident attorney in Dallas is the best way to help you determine damages, liability, and compensation.
 Give us a call today at (214) 295-1008 to see what we can do to help you.